 Italy's minister of the interior incessantly reaffirms his appreciation of regular immigration and constantly reminds the public that his duty is to stop out-of-control immigration not only for reasons of internal security, but also to stop the abominable human trafficking and migrant smuggling businesses.

 "My goal is to save lives," he said.
 "And this is done by preventing the death ships from departing.
 These ships are a business for some people but a disgrace for the rest of the world. … The Mediterranean Sea's become a cemetery.
 Life is sacred, and in order to save it we must stop people from entering these sea wrecks."

 While it's dutiful to mark that according to protocol the Pope is not required to meet with government ministers, it's an established fact that Pope Francis is not really observant of decorum and often acts in an improvising manner.
 He has met many celebrities privately in Casa Santa Marta and has granted private audiences to many anti-Catholic personalities, never demanding that they change any of their public anti-Christian positions.

-In February, the Pope received the mayor of Madrid, left-wing former judge Manuela Carmena, along with party fellow Ada Colau, mayor of Barcelona ("the world's most radical mayor," as The Guardian calls her) and Oscar Camps, founder of NGO Open Arms, one of the many organisations that manage rescuing ships in the Mediterranean.
+In February, the pope received the mayor of Madrid, left-wing former judge Manuela Carmena, along with party fellow Ada Colau, mayor of Barcelona ("the world's most radical mayor," as The Guardian calls her) and Oscar Camps, founder of NGO Open Arms, one of the many organizations that manage rescuing ships in the Mediterranean.